 Assisting Clients With Asylum Applications

 In order to seek asylum in the United States, you must be recognized as a persecuted dissident or a member of an oppressed minority from your home country.
 The fact that life is dangerous or difficult is not enough.
-In order to receive asylum, the State Department or U.S. immigration officials must acknowledge and recognize the danger and threat posed to you by your home government for your political activities or membership in a persecuted group.
+In order to receive asylum, U.S. immigration officials must acknowledge and recognize the danger and threat posed to you by your home government for your political activities or membership in a persecuted group.

 Seeking asylum requires careful preparation and an understanding of how to present your case.
-To schedule an appointment and learn more about how we can help you, contact political asylum attorneys at Bean, Lloyd, Mukherji, & Taylor, LLP today.
+To schedule an appointment and learn more about how we can help you, contact asylum attorneys at Bean, Lloyd, Mukherji, & Taylor, LLP today.

 Who Can Apply For Asylum